 Applicants should be experienced tutors, approachable, discreet and responsible.
 Tutor Support Officers will observe all new tutors to the program, and support them in developing their skills.

 Time Commitment: Tutor Support Officers should be available throughout the entire Summer School from 9.00am to 5.00pm daily to provide support and assistance to tutors.
 This role can be combined with that of Subject Coordinator.
-Tutor Support Officers are further required to provide workshops and training to tutors at both Tutor Camp (30/11/2018 – 2/12/2018), Tutor Training Day (22/11/2018) and Subject Coordinator Facilitator Day (September).
+Tutor Support Officers are further required to provide workshops and training to tutors at Tutor Training (late November) in addition to additional training as outlined in the position descriptions.